Earn a Healthcare Administration Degree

 Frequently Asked Questions

-A bachelor's in healthcare administration can help you develop your managerial skills, helping lead processes and staff for various units, floors, departments or an entire facility within a healthcare setting, explained Dr. Toni Clayton, associate dean of healthcare professions at Southern New Hampshire University.
+According to Dr. Toni Clayton, executive director of healthcare professions at Southern New Hampshire University, a bachelor's in healthcare administration, whether online or on campus, can help you develop your managerial skills, so you can lead processes and staff for various units, floors, departments or an entire facility within a healthcare setting.

 “Healthcare administrators support policies and processes for the delivery of care and services that impact our patient populations,” Clayton said.
 “It requires leaders to apply healthcare principles and methodologies as they manage people and processes.”